AllenCellModeling/fov_processing_pipeline/README.md

 ---

 ## Features
-It's a jupyter notebook for Pipeline 4 Data!
+It's a data pipeline Pipeline 4 Data!
 The notebook desmonstrates a proof of concept for...
 * Accessing files via labkey
 * Access FOV-level and Cell-level images and metadata